August 9, 2023Review Post

 From Spend with Pennies

-Imagine a cookie with a thin, flaky crust and a layer of nutty, caramel pecan pie filling and you’ll get these pecan pie cookies.
+Imagine a cookie with a thin, flaky crust and a layer of nutty, caramel pecan pie filling and you’ll get these pecan pie cookies (try these amazing cranberry pecan oatmeal cookies, too!) (try these amazing cranberry pecan oatmeal cookies, too!).

 This cookie dough is really store bought pie dough, which makes this recipe surprisingly easy!
 Chocolate chips make quick work of the frosting.